 How to install Ubuntu on your Windows computer

-If you want to run Linux on your Windows computer in a dual-boot configuration, you should consider installing Ubuntu.
+If you want to run Linux on your Windows computer in a dual-boot configuration, consider installing Ubuntu.
 It's a solid, user-friendly Linux distribution that goes out of its way to co-exist happily with Windows on your computer.

 Begin by downloading the Ubuntu installer image.
 It's called an "image" because it's a snapshot of everything that needs to go on an entire disk, all in one ISO file.
 To get it, go to the official download site and download Ubuntu Desktop.
 The size of the file will be about 1.5 gigabytes.